 This happens if you were not convicted by a judge because there was not enough evidence to make a guilty verdict.
 This process does not fully erase a record; however, the record still exists and can be viewed by government agencies.
 Non-disclosure is a viable method if your case is not eligible for expungement, but you still want relief from employers and the public seeing the existence of a record.

 Generally, the possibility for expungement follows an acquittal or dismissal of a case.
 If your case did not result in a conviction, you may be eligible.

 The elements of a case that make you eligible for expungement include:

 - The case was no-billed by a grand jury

 - The case was pardoned

-To discuss the possibility of expungement of your record, contact a Round Rock criminal defense attorney.
-R. Scott Magee, Attorney at Law has been helping individuals with expungement cases for nearly 2 decades and can help you!
+To discuss the possibility of expungement of your record, contact a Williamson County expungement attorney.
+R. Scott Magee, Attorney at Law has been helping individuals with expungement cases for nearly two decades and can help you!

 Just because your record cannot be expunged, does not mean there is no hope for having it cleared from public view.
 The requirements for expungement are very strict and if you were given deferred adjudication probation you cannot have the record expunged.
 You can; however, pursue an order of non-disclosure.

 This means that businesses and individuals cannot find out about your record because there are orders not to release that information.
 Oftentimes, this is the relief that most people are seeking with an expungement because employers and other professionals will not be made aware of your criminal record.
 The main difference between a non-disclosure and expungement is that government agencies can still find the record if needed.